the8thbit/anki/README.md

 This is a forked version of Anki.

 For official Anki, please see https://apps.ankiweb.net.
+To see the difference between this fork and anki, see [difference.md](difference.md).

 To run from source, please see README.development.